luigiquiros/inventa/README.md

 - given that the Lotus Dabase (https://lotus.naturalproducts.net/) uses the NPClassifyre ontology and Sirius uses the Classifyre ontology, performing this step is absolutley necesary for a proper comparison of the propsed chemical classes.

-#### sirius_annotations_filename:
+#### Annotations with Sirius:

 `sirius_annotations_filename`: Sirius annotations output format.
-Containing Zodiac and Cosmic results.
+Containing Zodiac and Cosmic results (https://bio.informatik.uni-jena.de/software/sirius/).

-#### Other tables:

-`clusterinfosummary`: GNPS format as downloaded from the job.
-`reponderation_results_filename` : format from TimaR (https://taxonomicallyinformedannotation.github.io/tima-r/).
+- this file should correspond to `compound_identification.tsv`
+- make sure the Zodiac and Cosmic scores are present ().

+#### Memo dissimilarity matrix:

 `vectorized_data_filename`: MEMO package format (https://github.com/mandelbrot-project/memo).

 [Examples of all these input could be found in `/format_examples`]

-## Once the input files have the right format
+## Parameter to be fixed before running INVENTA

+There are some parameters that need to be fixed by the user before launching the job.
+You will find them in the jupyter notebook 'Paths and parameters to define'

+#### paths

-Drop your files in the data folder and change the names in the notebook to march them:
+Each path corresponds to the files mentiones above.
+Just drop your files in the `/data` folder and change the names accordingly:

-### Input filenames: drag them in the data folder

 ```
         metadata_filename = '../data/Celastraceae_Set_metadata_pos.tsv'